mragis/learn-azureDevOps/README.md

  2. Create a new Release Artifact from your Build Pipeline
  3. Enable the Artifact's Continuous Deployment Trigger
  4. Create a `Test` Stage.
 Enable the `After Release` Trigger
- 5. Create an `Azure App Service Deploy` task from your `AspNetCoreSample.Web.zip` package to your subscription's `workshop-dev` instance
+ 5. Create an `Azure App Service Deploy` task from your `learn-azureDevOps.zip` package to your subscription's `workshop-dev` instance
  6. Save; trigger a build